Memories of Madurai

 The Undying Fire of an Accidental Entrepreneur

 I've come to realize there are two types of entrepreneurs.
-First, there's the classical ones – left-brained, hawkish, calculating every move, driven by numbers, often raised in families where business was a way of life.
+First, there's the classical ones; left-brained, hawkish business-builders, naturally drawn to entrepreneurship as a career.
+Many often raised in families where business was a way of life.
 They grew up breathing this stuff.
-Then there's us – the accidental entrepreneurs.
+Then there's us, the accidental entrepreneurs.
 Right-brained, gut-driven, heart-led builders who stumbled into this world without a roadmap.
-No one groomed us for this; we just found ourselves here because we couldn't stop chasing ideas that wouldn't leave us alone
+No one groomed us for this; we just found ourselves here because we couldn't stop chasing ideas that wouldn't leave us alone.

 The Unexpected Path